Dedollarisation: ASEAN

 ASEAN, a group of 11 Southeast Asian countries in the region, such as Singapore, Malaysia, Indonesia, Cambodia, and Thailand, are currently contemplating the process of de-dollarization in order to diminish their dependence on the US dollar within their economies.
 These nations have voiced apprehensions regarding the volatility of the dollar's value and the American government's utilization of the dollar embargo mechanism.
 Consequently, they have developed a keen interest in mitigating their vulnerability to the dollar and exploring alternative currencies.

 BRICS

-BRICS, comprising ten countries, namely Brazil, Russia, India, China, South Africa, Indonesia, Iran, United Arab Emiratesm Egypt, and Ethiopia, have commenced dedollarisation by using local currencies facilitated by the BRICS Pay system instead of US-controlled SWIFT.
+BRICS, comprising ten countries, namely Brazil, Russia, India, China, South Africa, Indonesia, Iran, United Arab Emirates, Egypt, and Ethiopia, have commenced dedollarisation by using local currencies facilitated by the BRICS Pay system instead of US-controlled SWIFT.
 In 2024, 90% of Russia's trade within BRICS was in local currencies, China-India commenced rupee-yuan trade agreements, Brazil is using its real, and other member nations are using local currencies.